Mexico president marks 1 year in office with party, protests

 The November slaughter by Mexican drug cartel gunmen of three women who held U.S. citizenship and six of their children focused world attention on the rising violence.

-Adrián and Julián LeBarón, who lost family members in the attack in northern Mexico, joined protesters in the capital on Sunday.
+Adrián and Julián LeBarón, who lost family members in the attack in northern Mexico, joined the protesters in the capital.

-The protesters shouted cheers of support as the LeBarons passed the Angel to Independence monument, chanting: “LeBaron, LeBaron,” followed by, “You’re not alone.”
+The protesters shouted cheers of support as the LeBaróns passed the Angel of Independence monument, chanting: “LeBarón, LeBarón,” followed by, “You’re not alone.”

+Julián LeBarón told reporters that Mexico’s president needs the help of the people to overcome organized crime.

+“We have to work together to find a way to stop the violence,” he said.
+“If we’re not capable of defending life in our country, we will never be a civilized country much less a free country.”